 The risks outlined above are not an exhaustive list of those faced by the Group and are not intended to be presented in any order of priority.
-The Group holds bi-monthly Management Meetings at which, inter alia, business risks are reviewed and any areas that are causing concern are discussed.
+The Group holds bi-monthly management meetings at which, inter alia, business risks are reviewed and any areas that are causing concern are discussed.
 A plan of action to resolve issues is then put in place.

-3. Performance of the business in the financial year Business development - UK
+3. Performance of the business in the financial year

+Business Development - UK

-The Group's performance in the year was below management expectations and can be attributed to a number of factors including delays in the publishing of tenders where contract values are in excess of EC Procurement Thresholds ("OJEC" limits) with a consequent knock-on effect on the forecasting and receipt of orders.
-In the first half of the financial year, the Group took steps to try and alleviate the lumpiness of its revenue model caused by order delays by recruiting 3 new business development managers (see KPI - pipeline).
-The benefits of these recruitments are beginning to be seen and the Group is actively looking for further recruitment into this area.
+The Group's performance in the year was below management expectations and can be attributed to a number of factors including continuing delays in the award of contracts and the publishing of tenders where contract values are in excess of EC Procurement Thresholds ("OJEC" limits) with a consequent knock-on effect on the forecasting and receipt of orders.

-Alliance partners contributed £1.0m of sales representing 47% of the total for the year.
-This compares with £2.0m in the previous year.
-The volume of sales from alliance partners will vary from year to year and is dependent on what stage the partner is at in the sales cycle with their own clients and pipeline.
-We are confident that there are a number of good prospects from this source which we anticipate converting to sales revenue over the next year.
-Major alliance partners with whom we have done business in the year included SSE Contracting, Norland Managed Services, Mitie Technical Services and Jones Lang Lasalle.
+Alliance partners contributed £0.2m of sales representing 12% of the total for the year.
+This compares with £1.0m in the previous year.
+The volume of sales from alliance partners will vary from year to year and is dependent on the stage at which each partner is at in the sales cycle with its own clients and pipeline.
+Major alliance partners with whom we have done business in the year included Jones Lang LaSalle, Norland Managed Services, Mitie Technical Services and SSE Contracting.